Stepka/baskt-final-route/README.md

 			from hub to control total delivery time.
 I. e. total time = (time from order was placed to driver's start from hub) + returned from API time.
 			- **next_destination_duration**: road time to the next destination in `HH:MM` format.
 		- **route_duration**: total duration of the route in `HH:MM` format.
+- **errors**: an array of errors occurred with API call.
+Each error represented as simple string.
+- **warnings**: an array of warnings occurred with API call.
+Each warning represented as simple string.

 #### Examples
 - **payload**: